Penelope Barker Welcome Center

 We are served by two major hospital systems, Vidant Health Systems, with Vidant Health-owned hospital, Vidant Chowan Hospital, in Edenton and Sentara Healthcare System which is based in Norfolk, VA.
 That’s what you’ll find in Edenton and Chowan County.

-Edenton is located in the Inner Banks (IBX) and part of the Albemarle Region which is located in the inland Coastal Plain of North Carolina.
-Temperatures average 60.9 degrees.
+Because Edenton is part of the Albemarle Region of the inland Coastal Plain of North Carolina, temperatures average 60.9 degrees.
 The average for January is 42.3 degrees and for June is 75.3 degrees.
 Annual rainfall average 47.9 inches.
 Annual average snowfall is 4.6 inches and elevation is 19 feet.

 Edenton offers mild winters and four seasons that creates a prime location for all types of outdoor recreation including championship golf, boating, waterskiing and personal watercraft, biking, hiking, kayaking and canoeing, camping, hunting, and fishing throughout the year.

-Edenton has a supportive community, convenient location for business or travel, and a reasonable cost of living.
-Don’t take our word for it – we invite you to come and explore all that the Edenton and Chowan County has to offer first hand!
+A supportive community, Edenton offers convenient location for business or travel (on the Future I-87), and a reasonable cost of living.
+Don’t take our word for it – come and explore all that the Edenton and Chowan County has to offer first hand!

 There has never been a confirmed case or complaint of boredom in Edenton.
 With miles of rivers, creeks ponds and lakes, the Albemarle Sound and Edenton Bay are a boaters paradise, and a way of life!
 If you prefer the beach, the pristine shores of the Outer Banks are 90 minutes away.
 And, if you must dry out, there are 3 golf courses, tennis courts, shopping, yoga and hunting!